IceWhaleTech/CasaOS-AppStore/CONTRIBUTING.md

 **IMPORTANT**: Your PR must be *well tested* on your own CasaOS first.
 This is the mandatory first step for your submission.

+**NOTE**: The legacy `appfile.json` is no longer supported since CasaOS v0.4.4.
+There is no need to include this file in your PR.

 ## Submit Process

 App submission should be done via Pull Request.
 Fork this repository and prepare the app per guidelines below.